zeekay/r2/README.md

        // const user = await userFromAuth(ctx);
        // ...validate that the user can upload to this bucket },
-     onUpload: async (ctx, key) => {
+    onUpload: async (ctx, bucket, key) => {
       // ...do something with the key
-       // Runs in the `syncMetadata` mutation, before the upload is performed from the
+      // This technically runs in the `syncMetadata` mutation, as the upload
-       // client side.
-Convenient way to create relations between the newly created
+      // is performed from the client side.
+Will run if using the `useUploadFile`
-       // object key and other data in your Convex database.
-Runs after the `checkUpload`
+      // hook, or if `syncMetadata` function is called directly.
+Runs after the
-       // callback.
+      // `checkUpload` callback.
      },
    });
    ```